ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 	}
 }
 ```

-If the selection is not collapsed, we will check if it has the `abbreviation` model attribute.
+If the selection is not collapsed, we check if it has the `abbreviation` model attribute.
 If so, we will again grab the full range of the abbreviation and compare it with the user selection.

-When the user selects a bit of text with the abbreviation attribute, along with a bit without it, we don't want to change the command's value.
+When the user selects a bit of text with the abbreviation attribute, along with a bit without it, we do not want to change the command's value.
 So, we will use the {@link module:engine/model/range~Range#containsRange `containsRange()`} method to see if the selected range is within the abbreviation range.
 The second parameter makes it a `loose` check, meaning the selected range can start, end, or be equal to the abbreviation range.

 ```js
 // abbreviation/abbreviationcommand.js